Dexamphetamine Tablets (Sigma)

 Otherwise, take it as soon as you remember, and then go back to taking it as you would normally.

 Do not try to make up for missed doses by taking more than one dose at a time.
 This may increase the chance of you getting an unwanted side effect.

 If you are unsure about whether to take your next dose, speak to your doctor or pharmacist.

 If you have trouble remembering when to take your medicine, ask your pharmacist for some hints.

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to casualty at your nearest hospital, if you think that you or anyone else may have taken too much DEXAMPHETAMINE.
+Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice or go to casualty at your nearest hospital, if you think that you or anyone else may have taken too much DEXAMPHETAMINE.
 Do this even if there are no signs of discomfort or poisoning.
-Also report any other medicine or alcohol which has been taken.
+Be sure to report any other medicine or alcohol which has been taken.
 You may need urgent medical attention.

-Keep telephone numbers for these places handy.
-If you take too much DEXAMPHETAMINE you may have symptoms of nausea, vomiting, diarrhoea, chills, sweating, restlessness, hallucinations, panic, headache, convulsions and symptoms associated with severe high blood pressure or manifestations of acute psychosis.
+Symptoms of overdose include nausea, vomiting, diarrhoea, chills, sweating, restlessness, hallucinations, panic, headache, convulsions and symptoms associated with severe high blood pressure or manifestations of acute psychosis.